raspberrypilearning/cd-sebento-scratch-2/en/step_5.md

 ## Using a list

+Instead of typing the amounts of water directly into the `repeat until`{:class="blockcontrol"} loops, it's a good idea to use variables.
+A **list** variable lets you keep all the numbers together in, well, a list!

 + Go to the **data** blocks and click **Make a List**.

 + Enter `WaterAmounts` as the name and click **OK**.